-There are certain decisions and changes that a company makes that must be done via a special resolution.
+There are certain decisions and changes that a limited company makes that must be done via a special resolution.
 Here we take a look at what makes a special resolution and why a company would need to use one.

 According to the regulations set out in the Companies Act 2006, a company making any decisions must be made via resolutions.
 Where a particular decision or change that is needed to be made is of a sensitive nature, or will have a major effect on the company, then it must be passed by a special resolution.